 - Praia de Matosinhos – best for swimming, surfing and sunbathing

-- Fresh seafood at a seafood restaurant on R. Heróis de França – try the sardines at Meia-Nau Matosinhos
+- Fresh seafood at a seafood restaurant on R. Heróis de França – most restaurants grill seafood directly in front of the restaurant

-Espinho is a quaint coastal town 20 km south of Porto, Portugal.
+Espinho is a quaint coastal town 20 km south of Porto.
 Located in the Aveiro District, Espinho is known for its white-sand beaches, delicious seafood and the biggest open-air market in Portugal.

 Even though there are many beaches along Costa Verde that are ideal for a day trip from Porto, Espinho is one of the biggest towns along the west coast and has the nicest beaches.